Creighton vs. Nebraska: Odds, spread, over/under - December 3

 Creighton vs. Nebraska Betting Trends

-- Creighton has covered five times in seven chances against the spread this season.
+- Creighton has covered five times in seven matchups with a spread this season.

-- The Bluejays and their opponents have combined to hit the over four out of seven times this season.
+- Bluejays games have gone over the point total four out of seven times this season.

-- Nebraska has compiled a 5-1-0 ATS record so far this year.
+- Nebraska has won five games against the spread this season, while failing to cover once.

-- A total of four Cornhuskers games this season have hit the over.
+- So far this year, four out of the Cornhuskers' six games with an over/under have gone over the point total.

 Creighton Futures Odds